Mozel Sanders Foundation, Inc.Indianapolis IN

 Thank you for your interest in volunteering for the Mozel Sanders Annual Thanksgiving Dinner “Feed The Hungry” event.
 This is the largest day of feeding for Indianapolis and the Mozel Sanders Foundation (MSF) couldn’t accomplish it without the help from our volunteers.
 This event was started from the vision of the late Dr. Mozel Sanders and was birthed into a foundation by his son the late Rev. Roosevelt James Sanders.
 We are blessed to continue the legacy after 40 years.

-Thank you for the interest in volunteering.
-All of our volunteer time slots have been FILLED.
-Please try again next year, we start as early as September after labor day.
+To volunteer, please sign up for either the Butler or Friendship locations for Thanksgiving Eve or Thanksgiving Day by clicking on one of the buttons.
 We don’t like to turn anyone away so if you show up as a walk-in there is a potential for a long wait.

 We still need your help in raising funds to feed those in need, you can donate in several ways.
 To learn more click on the donate page.